IndexFziQ/MSMARCO-MRC-Analysis/README.md

 Analysis on the MS-MARCO leaderboard, including V1 and V2, regarding the machine reading comprehension task.

-Contributed by Yuqiang Xie and Luxi Xing, *National Engineering Laboratory for Information Security Technologies, IIE, CAS*.
+Contributed by Yuqiang Xie, Luxi Xing and Wei Peng, *National Engineering Laboratory for Information Security Technologies, IIE, CAS*.

 ## Introduction